 Night in alone: I am quite a doer, so if there was anything that needed to be fixed around the house, this would be when it gets done.
 I love a late-night painting session or some pottery at my kitchen table.

 Reading nook: The day bed in my kitchen.
-I designed it with my contractor, mainly to store my children’s toys inside, but it makes for the perfect spot to relax and read.
+I designed it with my builder, mainly to store my children’s toys inside, but it makes for the perfect spot to relax and read.

 Welcome home: It's always a joy for me to come home to a spotless house, but the best welcome is my children running to me for a hug.